-Here's a stat that should bother you: 82% of real estate agents say they've integrated AI into their business.
-But only 17% report it's actually making a significant difference.
+Here's the stat behind that takeaway: about 82% of real estate agents say they've integrated AI into their business, but only 17% report it's making a significant difference.
 That's a massive implementation gap — and for agents in the Omaha metro, it's also a massive opportunity.

-With a median home price of $275K and a competitive, volume-driven market, Omaha agents live and die by efficiency.
+With a median sale price around $283K (Redfin, May 2026) and a competitive, volume-driven market, Omaha agents live and die by efficiency.
 You're not selling $2M listings where one deal covers the quarter.
 You're grinding through dozens of transactions, and every hour spent on admin instead of prospecting is money left on the table.
 AI doesn't change that equation — it tilts it heavily in your favor, if you set it up right.

-Meanwhile, 82% of Americans are already using AI when researching real estate.
-Your buyers are using it.
-Your sellers are using it.
-If you're still writing every listing description from scratch and manually tracking follow-ups in a spreadsheet, you're competing with one hand tied behind your back.
+Meanwhile, your clients are already using AI on the other side of the deal: 82% of Americans now use AI to research the housing market, led by ChatGPT and Gemini (Realtor.com survey, October 2025).
+Your buyers and sellers arrive better-informed than ever.
+If you're still writing every listing description from scratch and tracking follow-ups in a spreadsheet, you're competing with one hand tied behind your back.

-The average real estate agent spends over half their working hours on non-revenue activities: scheduling showings, writing emails, coordinating inspections, updating transaction files, chasing signatures.
+A large share of a real estate agent's working hours goes to non-revenue activities: scheduling showings, writing emails, coordinating inspections, updating transaction files, chasing signatures.
 Sound familiar?

 This is where AI delivers the fastest ROI.
 Not the flashy stuff — the boring stuff.
 Automated email sequences that go out after every showing.
 Calendar scheduling that handles the back-and-forth without you.
 Transaction checklists that update themselves and nudge the right people at the right time.